About Nonlinear Medicine and

 Upon graduating, I was called to put this knowledge into practice as a holistic medical practitioner who honoured the wholeness and sacredness of healing, the power of plants and creativity in healing, and the recognition of one's innate resources to heal themselves.
 This lead me to the study and practice of naturopathic medicine.
 I have been practicing as a naturopathic doctor in Canada and internationally, since 2012.

-2020 was a pivotal year however.
-COVID-19 with it's disproportionate impacts on Black, Indigenous, and People of Colour, combined with the systemic racism and oppression revealed through the BLM movements, combined with the larger political crises, has woken an activist in me that says: No more.
+2020 was a pivotal year.
+COVID-19, with it's disproportionate impacts on Black, Indigenous, and People of Colour, combined with the systemic racism revealed through the murder of George Floyd, and the findings at Kamloops Residential School, combined with the larger political and environmental crises at the time, woke an activist in me.
 It's time to liberate ourselves.
-It is time to re-member and liberate our Indigenous knowledge.
-It's time to show the world what we are made of.
-This activism has lead me to create the course Liberate Your Curve: liberating the health of your cells, self, society and biosphere.
+It is time to re-member and liberate our full potentials, remembering our (I)indigenous knowledge and bringing our gifts of medicine into the world.
+This activism has led me to create the course Revolution Medicine: healing at all levels of life.
 This course is the living adaptation of a book I curated while living and practicing in Egypt, called Curvature: the Science and Soul of Nonlinearity.